Sable (tincture): Etymology

-The word sable can be traced back to Middle English, Anglo-French, and ultimately to the Middle Low German sabel, which refers to a species of marten known as a sable.
+The word sable can be traced back to Middle English, Anglo-French, and ultimately to the Middle Low German sabel, which refers to a species of marten known as a sable (Martes zibellina).
 This is related to the Middle High German zobel, which is of Slavic origin and akin to the Russian соболь sobol', which likewise refers to the sable.
 Since at least the 14th century, sable has been used as a synonym for the colour black.

 Both sable and negro are used for black in Spanish heraldry.
 In Portuguese, black is known as negro, and in Germany the colour is called Schwarz.
 Sabel is the spelling used in Dutch heraldry.

 Poetic meanings

 The different tinctures are traditionally associated with particular heavenly bodies, precious stones, virtues, and flowers, although these associations have been mostly disregarded by serious heraldists.
 Sable is associated with: